Generative PointNet: Deep Energy-Based Learning on Unordered Point Sets for 3D Generation, Reconstruction and Classification: Experiments

 \subsection{Reconstruction}

-We demonstrate the reconstruction ability of the proposed energy-based model for 3D point clouds.
-We learn our model with short-run MCMC as a generator.
+We demonstrate the reconstruction ability of the GPointNet~model for 3D point clouds.
+We learn our model with a short-run MCMC as a generator.
 Given a testing point cloud object, we reconstruct it with the learned generator by minimizing the reconstruction error as we discussed in Section \ref{sec:generator}.
 Figure \ref{fig:rec} displays some examples of reconstructing unobserved examples.
-The first row displays the original point clouds to reconstruct, the second row shows the corresponding reconstruction point clouds obtained by our model, and the third row shows the result obtained by PointFlow \cite{yang2019pointflow}, which is a VAE-based framework as a baseline method.
-For VAE, the reconstruction can be easily achieved by first inferring the latent variable of the input example and then mapping the inferred latent variable to the point cloud space via the generator.
-Table \ref{tab:rec} shows a quantitative comparison of the performance of different methods for point cloud reconstruction.
+The first row displays the original point clouds to reconstruct, the second row shows the corresponding reconstructed point clouds obtained by the learned model, and the third row shows the results obtained by a baseline, PointFlow \cite{yang2019pointflow}, which is a VAE-based framework.
+For VAE, the reconstruction can be easily achieved by first inferring the latent variables of the input example and then mapping the inferred latent variables back to the point cloud space via the generator.
+Table \ref{tab:rec} shows a quantitative comparison of our method with PointFlow for point cloud reconstruction.
 CD and EMD metrics are adopted to measure the quality of the reconstruction.
-Our method outperforms the baseline.
+On the whole, our method outperforms the baseline.

+As to model complexity, we also compare the numbers of parameters of different models in Table \ref{tab:parameter}.
+Due to the usage of extra networks in learning, models based on GAN and VAE have different sizes of parameters in training and generation stages.
+Our model does not use an auxiliary network, thus it has less parameters.